dtan-git25/iScale-Studio/replit.md

 - Source map optimization (@jridgewell/trace-mapping)

 **SEO Infrastructure:**
-- Sitemap.xml with 35+ URLs, proper priority weighting
+- Sitemap.xml with 35+ URLs, proper priority weighting (updated December 2024)
 - robots.txt with crawl directives
 - JSON-LD structured data on all pages
 - Meta tag optimization across all routes
+- SEO-friendly URL slugs for all blog posts and case studies

+## Recent Changes

+**December 4, 2024 - SEO URL Refactor:**
+- Converted all 12 blog post URLs from `/blog-post-N` to `/blog/{descriptive-slug}` format
+- Converted all 6 case study URLs from `/case-study-N` to `/portfolio/{descriptive-slug}` format
+- Updated App.tsx routes, lazy imports, and component names
+- Updated internal links in blog.tsx, case-studies.tsx, and home.tsx
+- Updated canonical URLs and breadcrumb schemas in all 18 content files
+- Updated sitemap.xml with new URL structure